What is High Temperature Powder Metal?

 Really pure PM and additives are selected to provide unique physical properties tailored to the customer's requirements.
 The PM is blended with lubricants which aid flow, green density, and green strength.
 Mixing PM in the solid state provides opportunities to engineer a wide variety of material properties unique to PM.

 PM flows from the feedshoe into the die cavity where multiple punches compress it to half its original volume.
 Intense compacting forces the steel to first realign, then deform the metal particles, creating localized mechanical bonds, forming a 'green' part.
 Green parts are ejected and conveyed mechanically to minimize handling damage.
-With presses from 4 to 550 tons capable of multiple motions, we are able to produce even the most complicated stainless steel parts.
+With presses from 4 to 550 tons capable of multiple motions, we are able to produce even the most complicated stainless steel parts from the steel powder.

-The strength of PM is the net shape capability — often providing a finished stainless steel component after the stainless steel powder, sintering operation.
+The strength of powdered metal sintered products is the net shape capability — often providing a finished stainless steel component after the stainless steel powder, sintering operation.
 Sizing or coining operations are used for more demanding dimensional requirements.
 Additional feature complexity can be gained using a variety of machining applications including grinding, turning, milling, tapping, etc. Oil impregnation utilizes PM's porous pathways as a built in lubrication reservoir.
 Other surface treatments are also available to achieve specific requirements.